nikolaydubina/PINTOS/README.md

 # pintos

-Were used as course projects in CS330 at KAIST Spring 2015
+Were used as course projects in CS330 Operating Systems and Lab at KAIST Spring 2015

 [Official guidline](http://web.stanford.edu/class/cs140/projects/pintos/pintos.html)